jessonpaloma/jessonpaloma/README.md

 -->

 I am Jesson Paloma i am insterested on developing cross platform app using Electron.js.
-I am willing to learn more about Electron together with my team because i know that Native app is so powerfull application what we can use these days
+I am willing to learn more about Electron together with my team because I know that Native app is so powerful application what we can use these days